 “We talked about going national, but it would’ve probably taken forever and Washington is so uncertain, so this is a state-by-state effort,” Dan Houdeshell says.
 “We don’t even know how some states got a hold of this, but I found out by just searching online and seeing it was proposed.
 That’s a bit surprising, but it’s good to see.”

 Education and Awareness

-For the Houdeshells, this isn't about the truly outrageous high cost of insulin.
-While they recognize that's become a lightening rod discussion over the past few years in the U.S., their main concern and the one Kevin's Law addresses is access to insulin during emergencies.
-To be clear, Kevin's Law is about enabling pharmacies to provide emergency supplies of modern fast-acting and basal insulin, not the older, less-expensive Humulin or Novolin versions that are sold under different names in some pharmacies.
+For the Houdeshells, this isn’t about the truly outrageous high cost of insulin.
+While they recognize that’s become a lightening rod discussion over the past few years in the U.S., their main concern and the one Kevin’s Law addresses is access to insulin during emergencies.
+They have chosen to use their son’s tragic story to advocate on that specific issue.
+To be clear, Kevin’s Law is about enabling pharmacies to provide emergency supplies of modern fast-acting and basal insulin, not the older, less-expensive Humulin or Novolin versions that are sold under different names in some pharmacies.